 Structure is merely a vessel for a legal business, not a solution.
 It will not change the firm culture or make the firm profitable.
 As with any business, success is your customer service and relationships – you will stand or fall on those.

-Looking at the various options for structure and set-up, this seminar will provide insights into what will best enable you to deliver to clients while maximising your returns, whether financial and/or lifestyle – in short, how to choose and implement a structure to suit you and the way you work, rather than vice versa.
+Looking at the various options for structure and set-up, this On Demand seminar provides insights into what best enables you to deliver to clients while maximising your returns, whether financial and/or lifestyle – in short, how to choose and implement a structure to suit you and the way you work, rather than vice versa.

 - Refresh your understanding of the structure/entity options available including sole, partnership and incorporation; and the respective legal requirements, restrictions, operating considerations and implications including for the individuals involved.